furkangelensoy/vetClinicAPI/README.md

 # Vet Clinic Management API
 This project is an API developed for a veterinary clinic to manage its own affairs.
-The API is built using the modern Java framework, Spring Boot.
 The project is designed to be used by veterinary staff.
 N layer architecture and java spring boot were used in this project.
 This project consists of controller, core, dto, entity, service and repository packages.

 ## Technologies